tfsec/tfsec.github.io/_docs/aws/vpc/use-secure-tls-policy.md

 ---
+title: aws-vpc-use-secure-tls-policy
-title: An outdated SSL policy is in use by a load balancer.
+description: An outdated SSL policy is in use by a load balancer.
 shortcode: aws-vpc-use-secure-tls-policy
 legacy: AWS010
 summary: An outdated SSL policy is in use by a load balancer.